Evan Golden (wrestler): National Wrestling Alliance (2023–present)

-Total Nonstop Action Wrestling (2025–present)

-Golden debuted for Total Nonstop Action Wrestling (TNA) first as an on-screen security guard during the June 20, 2025 live episode of Impact! in Pittsburgh, Pennsylvania.
-Golden helped break apart an altercation during the Knockouts Battle Royal.
-Golden returned on the June 27 episode to pull apart a fight between Tessa Blanchard and Indi Hartwell.
-Golden later appeared during a backstage segment, holding back TNA International Champion Steve Maclin from Steph De Lander and Mance Warner.
+At NWA Kross Fire Locked N’ Loaded on January 16, 2026, Golden and Austin Lane accepted an open challenge from Ronaldo Perez and Jamesen Shook, with Jaden Newman at ringside.
+Golden and Lane lost to Perez and Shook in a steel cage match.

 Professional wrestling style, persona, and reception

 Golden utilizes the somersault neckbreaker as his finisher, known as the Afterburner.
 Golden inherited the finisher from his trainer E.Z.
 Money, who innovated the move in ECW and WCW.
 Golden occasionally employs a diving neckbreaker variation of the move called the Super Afterburner.
 Golden also inherited the Pendulum of Pain from Money, a rocking horse Boston crab.

 Golden uses a variety of other signature moves such as a reverse piledriver hold transitioned into an inverted double underhook facebuster called Gold Rush.
 He also employs a back-to-belly piledriver called the Golden Ticket.
 Golden performs a variety of different moonsault variations, notably the top rope moonsault and the standing moonsault.

 Golden has donned a flamboyant vogue since the beginning of his career, popularizing concepts such as illuminating jackets and body glitter.
 Golden has received acclaim for his work as a heel, often instigating fans and provoking spectators at ringside.
 Golden has utilized his promo abilities to host his own talk show, 24 Karat Gold, using the platform to initiate matches and trash talk.